pattonsgirl/Spring2022-CEG2350/Labs/Lab11/README.md

 For each part below, you will be asked to do an action or answer a question.
 The actions are going to be commands - you will write the command you used as "answers" to the action requested.
 You are allowed to use multiple commands to solve an action.
 Just write down all that were needed to complete.
 Check with the TAs if you need clarification.

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

+## Part 1 - Fire!(wall)

+The following will have you run an HTTP web server using a python library.

+1. On your AWS instance, install `python3` and `pip3`
+2. On your AWS instance, go into your GitHub repo folder and run `python3 -m http.server 5000` to start a minimal web server listening on port `5000`.
+Leave this running.
+   - you'll see why I have you go into a specific folder in a minute...
+3. For your AWS instance, identify:
+   - localhost IP:
+   - instance private IP:
+   - instance public IP:
+4. On your PC, use a web browser to connect to the instance on the port your web server is running on.
+   Well, neat trick, but this probably isn't something that should be accessible by just anyone (which is what is happening now).
+5. Your next step is to use either `iptables` or the Security Groups on AWS, disallow this port `5000` from being public.
+Describe what step(s) you took and how you know the port is now blocked.
+   - For `iptables`, DROP any public addresses 0.0.0.0/0 incoming to port `5000`
+     - Do **NOT** `save` these rules.
+Just type them out - if something breaks, you can reboot and the iptables will be flushed.
+If you `save`, well, you could permanently lock yourself out of say, port 22 (SSH).
+   - For Security Groups, if you read through the list of Inbound rules, you'll see one of these rules opens all the ports from any IP...

 ## Part 2 - tar it up